-Removing the front cover from a 11D/11 expansion unit
+Removing the front cover from a 7311-D11, 5791, or 5794 expansion unit

-You might need to remove the cover to access components or perform service.
-Use the procedure in this section to accomplish this task.
+Use this procedure to remove the cover to access components or perform a service action.

 To remove the front cover, follow these steps:

 - 1. Open the rack front door, if necessary. - 2.
 Press down on both release tabs and pivot the cover from the top forward. - 3.
 Pull the cover out and away from the expansion unit.